Towards Optimal Statistical Watermarking: Robust Watermarking

-In the context of watermarking large language models, it's crucial to acknowledge users' capability to modify or manipulate model outputs.
+\fi In the context of watermarking large language models, it's crucial to acknowledge users' capability to modify or manipulate model outputs.
 These modifications include cropping, paraphrasing, and translating the text, all of which may be employed to subvert watermark detection.
 Therefore, in this section, we introduce a graphical framework, modified from Problem~\ref{prob:crypto_stat_watermark}, to account for potential user perturbations and investigate the optimal watermarking schemes robust to these perturbations.
+The formulation here shares similarity with a concurrent work by~\citet{zhang2023watermarks}.

 \begin{definition}[Perturbation graph] A perturbation graph over the discrete sample space $\Omega$ is a directed graph $G = (V,E)$ where $V$ equals $\Omega$ and $(u,u) \in E$ for any $u \in V$.
 For any $v \in V$, let $in(v) = \{w\in V: (w,v) \in E\}$ denote the set of vertices with incoming edges to $v$, and let $out(v) = \{w\in V: (v,w) \in E\}$ denote the set of vertices with outcoming edges from $v$. \end{definition}